SpektraSystems/Azure-Arc-for-Kubernetes/0x-Setup-Azure-Monitor-On-Connected-Cluster.md

     https://aka.ms/azmon-containers
     ```

-    This will take you to the Monitor page.
+    This will take you to the Monitoring page.

     ![](./images/arc-0046.png)